Castle Douglas and Dumfries Railway: Dalbeattie accident, 1874

 All west of Lochanhead was single line then.
 A G.&S.W. ballast train had the staff and was working in the section to Castle Douglas.
 A westbound Caledonian goods was given a ticket, and about a mile west of Dalbeattie met the ballast [train] returning.
 Three of the enginemen were killed.
 Of course, staff and ticket working was absolutely foolproof.
 The tickets were in a locked box, openable only by the key on the end of the staff.
 But then, nobody ever used the key on the end of the staff; the point of the standard office poker fitted the lock exactly.

 Smith amplifies the detail in his The Little Railways of South-West Scotland:

-The goods train was the 11:30 a.m. from Dumfries to Stranraer; Driver John Robb received a ticket at Lochanhead; asked if he had seen the staff "he could not remember clearly".
+The goods train was the 11.30 am from Dumfries to Stranraer; Driver John Robb received a ticket at Lochanhead; asked if he had seen the staff "he could not remember clearly".
 At Kirkgunzeon he received a ticket again, and was not shown the staff.
 At Dalbeattie he went through the station slowly and William Douglas, a 16-year-old goods clerk, handed Robb a ticket; Robb said that he asked him, "Is that all right?" and Douglas replied, "Yes, go on."

 Douglas later said that he knew nothing of the ballast train, but when the goods train arrived, he found the book of tickets lying open on the desk; he wrote out the ticket and gave it to Robb.

 The ballast train was returning to Dalbeattie, running down a gradient of 1 in 100 with little forward visibility.
 The collision was inevitable; both engine drivers died.